 Nanocomputer or general computronium implant or implants serving to increase intelligence and education of their owners, essentially turning them into a walking university.
 Especially common on Ken Ferjik, Alexandria, and other university worlds and megastructures.

-A teaching device which allows for the full apprehension of one or more subject matter(s) with a single mnemonic overlay on the recipient's mind.
+An educational procedure which allows for the full apprehension of one or more subject matter(s) with a single mnemonic overlay on the recipient's mind.

 - Poozer - Text by John B

 Famous First Federation Age virch character - an intelligent canine stuck in a world with doorknobs, thumb-print sensors, silverware, and other inconveniences.
 Poozer was an edutainment series, with disembodied children attempting to assist Poozer with advice.

 - Tachydidaxy - Text by Steve Bowers and John B